D.C. advocates, officials who want to overhaul policing face hurdles after violence spike

 Delonte Gholston, the senior pastor at Peace Fellowship Church and a member of the reform commission, said he felt encouraged during the racial justice protests of last summer by what he described as “real traction” from top city officials on supporting alternatives to policing.

 “What is concerning is how quickly that tune has changed,” Gholston said.
-“The notion of adding more officers right now is more of a reflection of what happens when there’s a shooting in Logan Circle versus a shooting on Randle Circle in Southeast DC. . . .
+“The notion of adding more officers right now is more of a reflection of what happens when there’s a shooting in Logan Circle versus a shooting on Randle Circle in Southeast D.C. . . .
 We have an underinvestment problem, not a homicide problem.”

 'Why can't we have both?'

-Chief Contee, a native Washingtonian who won over the council with his story of growing up in a home impacted by illegal drugs, has said he believes most people need help rather than prison.
+Chief Contee, a native Washingtonian who won over the council with his story of growing up in a home affected by illegal drugs, has said he believes most people need help rather than prison.
 But he also said a shrinking police force — down roughly 200 officers from last year and projected to soon be the city’s smallest in two decades — makes his job more difficult.

 At a July 29 council roundtable on gun violence and prevention, he agreed his department alone can’t fix crime, and that arresting people is not a long-term solution.